owncloud-archive/documentation/admin_manual/configuration/performance_tips.rst

 The performance of ownCloud, like any `LAMP application <http://wikipedia.org/wiki/LAMP_%28software_bundle%29>`_, is dependent on all components of the stack.
-Maximuming performance can be achieved by optimizing the operations and interactions of the underlying network, hardware, operating systems, webservers, databases, and storage.
+Maximizing performance can be achieved by optimizing the operations and interactions of the underlying network, hardware, operating systems, webservers, databases, and storage.

 This guide cannot cover all possible configurations and will instead